Comparison guide

 | Long-running IOUs and partial repayments | Possible | Strong fit |

-| Group trips where everyone participates | Strong fit | Possible, but not the strongest fit |
+| Group trips where everyone participates | Strong fit | Better when one person keeps the record; not a collaborative shared ledger |

 When Splitwise is probably better